AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- MC-41887-->

-*  Notification messages are now displayed correctly when {{ site.data.var.ce }} has a subpath configured in its base URL.
+*  Notification messages are now displayed correctly when Magento Open Source has a subpath configured in its base URL.

 <!--- MC-42469-->